Stacktape

 You can place an AWS CloudFront CDN in front of your ALB to cache content and reduce latency.

-• reduce latency & improve load times
+• Reduce latency and improve load times.

-• reduce bandwidth costs
+• Lower bandwidth costs.

 For more information, see the CDN documentation.